Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Code implementation

-The wavefunctions that are used to calculate the ELPH coefficients must be the same used to create the BSE hamiltonian, so the coefficients $A_{kcv}$ and $g^{\mu}_{ik,jk}$ are consistent regarding their complex phases \cite{Alvertis2023}.
-In the BerkeleyGW code \cite{Deslippe2012} in general, one computes the quasi-particle energies (GW approximation) and kernel matrix elements $\langle cvk | K | c'v'k' \rangle$ in a coarse grid and then interpolates those quantities to a fine grid where the BSE hamiltonian is built.
-We work with two possibilities: 1. the DFPT coefficients are calculated in the fine grid and 2. the DPFT are calculated in the coarse grid and one can use interpolation coefficients used by the BerkeleyGW code to compute the DFPT coefficients in the fine grid.
-Other schemes can also be used as Wannier interpolation \cite{Noffsinger2010, Ponc2016, Lee2023}.
+Our current implementation was done using Python and is available in \cite{github_esf} with several application examples.
+Our code reads ELPH coefficients in \texttt{XML} format obtained from DFPT from Quantum Espresso (QE) code \cite{Giannozzi2009, Giannozzi2017, Giannozzi2020} and exciton coefficients in \texttt{HDF5} format from BerkeleyGW code \cite{Deslippe2012}, perform numerical operations using \texttt{NumPy} and can be run in parallel using the module \texttt{multiprocessing} when computing multiple exciton-phonon matrix elements.
+A diagram illustrating the workflow to obtain ESF is shown on Fig. \ref{fig:diagram_workflow_ESF}.
+The wavefunctions that are used to calculate the ELPH coefficients must be the same used to create the BSE Hamiltonian, so the coefficients $A_{\mathbf{k}cv}$ and $g^{\mu}_{\mathbf{k}i,\mathbf{k}j}$ are consistent regarding their complex phases \cite{Alvertis2023}.
+In the BerkeleyGW code \cite{Deslippe2012} general workflow, one computes the quasi-particle energies (GW approximation) and kernel matrix elements $\langle \mathbf{k}cv | K | \mathbf{k}'c'v' \rangle$ in a coarse $k$-grid and then interpolates those quantities to a fine $k$-grid where the BSE hamiltonian is built.
+We work with two possibilities: 1. the DFPT coefficients are calculated in the fine grid directly and 2. the DPFT are calculated in the coarse grid and one can use interpolation coefficients calculated by the BerkeleyGW code to compute the DFPT coefficients in the fine grid, but other schemes can also be used to interpolate ELPH coefficients \cite{Noffsinger2010, Ponc2016, Lee2023, ZhouCPC2021}.
+Current implementations of QE (version 7.3) just calculates ELPH of semiconductors and insulators by including smearing \cite{Jorgensen2021ModSimMat}

+In general, ESF calculations with our code take about a few minutes in a personal computer.
+We also implemented ESF for exciton with finite-momentum $Q$ \cite{QiuPRL2015}.
+Our code is also able to calculate off-diagonal exciton-phonon matrix elements $\langle A |\nabla_\nu H^{\rm{BSE}}|B\rangle $ by replacing $A_{\mathbf{k}cv}$ in equation \ref{eq:excited_state_forces_our_method} by $B_{\mathbf{k}cv}$ the exciton coefficients of exciton $B \neq A$.
+Those off-diagonal matrix elements can be used with Fermi golden rule to calculate transition rates from exciton $A$ to $B$ induced by the phonon mode $\nu$ and are used to calculate Raman spectra with excitonic effects \cite{Reichardt2020, Reichardt2019} and exciton relaxation times \cite{Chen2020}.
+By now, our implementation just use phonons with no momentum, so one can just calculate exciton transitions between excitons with the same momentum.